aws-samples/awsipranges/docs/quickstart.md

 1. Download the Amazon Root CA certificates (in PEM format) from the [Amazon Trust Services Repository](https://www.amazontrust.com/repository/).

-2. To prepare the certificates for use, you can either:
+2. Prepare the certificates for use by either:

-    - Stack (concatenate) the files into a single certificate bundle (single file)
+    - Stacking (concatenating) the files into a single certificate bundle (single file)

-    - Or, store them in a directory using the OpenSSL hash filename format.
+    - Storing them in a directory using the OpenSSL hash filenames

         You can do this with the [`c_rehash` script](https://www.openssl.org/docs/man1.1.0/man1/rehash.html) included in many OpenSSL distributions:

         ```shell
         ❯ c_rehash amazon_root_certificates/
         ```

-    > ***Tip***: See `tests/unit/test_data_loading.py` in the `awsipranges` repository for sample Python functions that download the Amazon Root CA certificates and prepare the certificates as both a stacked certificate bundle file and as a directory with OpenSSL hash filenames.
+  > ***Tip***: See [`tests/unit/test_data_loading.py`](https://github.com/aws-samples/awsipranges/blob/main/tests/unit/test_data_loading.py) in the `awsipranges` repository for sample Python functions that download the Amazon Root CA certificates and prepare the certificates as both a stacked certificate bundle file and as a directory with OpenSSL hash filenames.

 3. Pass the path to the prepared certificates to the `awsipranges.get_ranges()` function using the `cafile` or `capath` parameters: